Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Employees registering remotely for the first time may have more questions than usual or need extra support.
 To account for these delays, allow for additional lead time to help ensure that all your employees can still register on time.

-To encourage maximum participation, provide as much lead time as possible between sharing the initial benefits information and your specified deadline for enrollment.
-This will give your employees time to:
+To encourage maximum participation, provide as much lead time as possible between sharing the initial benefits information and your specified enrollment deadline.

 • Review benefits information